amfoss/gitlit/api/README.md

 ### Examples
-It is recommended to use the [GitHub v4 Explorer](https://developer.github.com/v4/explorer/) to construct and send queries.

-1. to extract the topic names assigned for a given input repository
+1. To extract the topic names assigned for a given input repository
 ```
 query
 {